JannikEhrich/JannikEhrich.github.io/_pages/publications.md

 Below is a list of scientific articles that I have (co-) authored.

 ## Preprints
+* *Maximal fluctuation exploitation in Gaussian information engines*\
+	Joseph N. E. Lucero, Jannik Ehrich, John Bechhoefer, and David A. Sivak ([arXiv](https://arxiv.org/abs/2108.00092))\
+	<sub> Exploration of performance limits of a model of a realistic information engine that can store output energy.
+Restricting engine output to work against external force can limit information-to-energy performance.
+Investigation of tradeoff between input work and output work.</sub>

 * *Tightest bound on hidden entropy production from partially observed dynamics*\
 	Jannik Ehrich ([arXiv](https://arxiv.org/abs/2105.08803))\
 	<sub> Analysis of masked Markovian jump process, comparison of different lower bounds on entropy production from partial observation, and calculation of tightest bound by fitting a generating model to the observable data</sub>